hangoutsbot/hangoutsbot/README.md

-# Introduction
-Dekrizifier - Powered by Hangupsbot
+#Dekrizifier - Powered by Hangupsbot

 Hangupsbot is a bot designed for working with Google Hangouts.
 * **Mentions** :